Skip to content

 }

-After violations trend down, promote the same rules to error.
+After violations trend down, promote to "error".

 Prioritize auto-fix rules